Altronix/linq-network/docs/_build/html/_sources/api/api_c/api_c_linq_netw_listen.rst.txt

 .. c:function:: linq_netw_socket linq_netw_listen(linq_netw, const char \*ep)

-   This routine will will listen for incoming connections (via IPC, or TCP) depending on the format string passed into the second argument.
-Using the linq_netw_listen and linq_netw_close\_... api's you can dynamically change the port numbers during runtime.
+   This routine will listen for incoming connections (via IPC, or TCP) depending on the format string passed as the second argument.
+Using the linq_netw_listen and linq_netw_close\_... api's you can dynamically change the port numbers you are listening to during runtime.

    .. note:: You must enable the LinQ Library Configuration **WITH_SQLITE** to use the HTTP endpoint